Arconic Online Privacy Notice

 Arconic has further committed to refer unresolved Privacy Shield complaints to The International Centre for Dispute Resolution (ICDR-AAA), an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit https://go.adr.org/privacyshield.html for more information or to file a complaint.
-The services of ICDR-AAA are provided at no cost to you
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit http://go.adr.org/privacyshield.html for more information or to file a complaint.
+The services of ICDR-AAA are provided at no cost to you.

 Right to access personal data